My Facial Feminisation Thesis

 Common Misconceptions

 Another complicating factor here is that males tend to have a taller lower third to their face so the distance between their nose and their chin is longer in relation to the rest of their face than it is in women.
-This long lower third can be emphasised by having a short upper third so, in other words, a low hairline can make your jaw and chin look taller and that can be masculinising and this in turn means that a slightly higher hairline than the male average can actually be an advantage for some TS women rather than the problem that many assume.
+This long lower third can be emphasised by having a short upper third so, in other words, a low hairline can make your jaw and chin look taller and that can be masculinising, and this in turn means that a slightly higher hairline than the male average can actually be an advantage for some trans women rather than the problem that many assume.

-Some masculinities are more important than others!
+Some masculinities are more important than others.

 In this case then, the shape of the hairline is much more important than the height.
 I'll have more to say on the relative importance of different masculinities in part 7 of this thesis “Objective and Subjective femininity” and you can read more about the hairline in part 5 “relative proportions” under the "lipuhai rule".

-Another common misconception in FFS is that women have much higher eyebrows than men but this is misleading because the top edge of the eyebrows is at about the same height in both sexes or only very slightly higher in women.
+Another common misconception in FFS is that women have much higher eyebrows than men but this is misleading because the top edge of the eyebrows is at about the same height in both men and women, or only very slightly higher in women.
 The key reason people think that women's eyebrows are higher overall is that female eyebrows are thinner (partly or mainly due to being plucked along the underside) so that the bottom edge of the eyebrow sits in a higher position and creates a bigger gap between the eye and the eyebrow.
-If we look at prototypes we can see that the top edge is at the same height in both sexes:

 2. The squareness is seen from the side and the side of the face does not get a lot of attention in human interactions – our attention is more focused on the front of the face, particularly the eyes and mouth.